sajal2692/data-science-portfolio/readme.md

 - ### Natural Language Processing

-	- [Disaster Message Classifier](https://github.com/sajal2692/disaster-message-classifier): A multiclass classification model to predict the categories of a disaster message.
+	- [Disaster Message Classifier](https://github.com/sajal2692/disaster-message-classifier): A multilabel classification model to predict the categories of a disaster message.
 Includes an ETL pipeline for data processing, a ML pipeline to train the model, and a web app, with visualizations, where the model can be used to classify messages. _Tools: NLTK, Scikit-learn, XGBoost, Flask, Plotly_

 	- [3-way Sentiment Analysis for Tweets](https://github.com/sajal2692/data-science-portfolio/blob/master/3-Way%20Sentiment%20Analysis%20for%20Tweets.ipynb): 3-way polarity (positive, negative, neutral) classification system for tweets, without using NLTK's sentiment analysis engine.